-The implementation of proposed interventions may generate some temporary impacts on socio-economic condition, as discussed in Chapter 8.
-Some of the impacts would require different levels of mitigation for negative impacts, enhancement for positive impacts and compensation or contingency measures for immitgable residual impacts as shown in following Table 10.9.
+The implementation of proposed interventions may generate some temporary impacts on socioeconomic condition, as discussed in Chapter 8.
+Some of the impacts would require different levels of mitigation for negative impacts, enhancement for positive impacts and compensation or contingency measures for immitigable residual impacts as shown in following Table 10.10.

-Impact Mitigation Measure ÷ Residual Impact (+/-)/ Magnitude (1-10) with EMP Responsible Agency Employment generation - Ensure employment for local people for both technical and non-technical works.
-If possible, maximum labor should be recruited locally. +2 Blue gold and BWDB Gender Promotion - According to the project work, the LCS entail 60% male and 40% female, all of them would be engaged from the local area.
+Impact Mitigation Measure Enhancement/ Contingency/ Compensation Residual Impact (+/-)/ Magnitude (1-10) with EMP Responsible Agency Employment generation - Ensure employment for local people for both technical and non- technical works.
+If possible, maximum labor should be recruited locally. +2 Blue gold and BWDB Gender Promotion - According to the project work, about 25% of works will be done by labor contracting society (LCS) of which one third will be done by women LCS.
+All of them would be engaged from the local area.
 Thus, ensure more gender promotion activities for female in future. +3 Blue gold and BWDB

-Table 10.9 EMP Matrix for Construction phase on Socio-economic condition
+Table 10.10 EMP Matrix for Construction phase on Socio-economic condition

-The implementation of the proposed interventions may generate some long term impacts on socioeconomic condition, as discussed in Chapter 8.
-Some of the impacts would require different levels of mitigation for negative impacts, enhancement for positive impacts and compensation, or contingency measures for immitigable residual impacts as shown in following Table 10.10.
+The implementation of proposed interventions may generate some long term impacts on socioeconomic condition, as discussed in Chapter 8.
+Some of the impacts would require different levels of mitigation for negative impacts, enhancement for positive impacts and compensation, or contingency measures for immitigable residual impacts as shown in following Table 10.11.

-Impact Mitigation Measure Enhancement/ Contingency/ Compensation Residual Impact (+/-)/ Magnitude (1-10) with EMP Responsible Agency Social Use of - - re-excavate rest of Khals for more social Blue gold Water use of water (taking shower, washing +4 and BWDB chores and others purposes) Safe - - Install rain water harvesting system (PSF, Blue gold Drinking filter etc.) by Blue gold entrepreneurship. +3 and BWDB Water Employment - - Engage local people in other development +2 Blue gold generation activities. $\pm 2$ and BWDB
+Impact Mitigation Measure Enhancement/ Contingency/ Compensation Residual Impact (+/-)/ Magnitude (1- 10) with EMP Responsible Agency Social Use of - re-excavate rest of Khals for more +4 Blue gold and Water social use of water (taking shower, BWDB w ater washing chores and others purposes) Safe Drinking - Install rain water harvesting system +3 Blue gold and Water (PSF, filter etc.) by Blue gold BWDB w ater entrepreneurship.
+Employment - Engage local people in other +2 Blue gold and generation development activities.
+BWDB

-Table 10.10 EMP Matrix for Operation Phase on Socio-economic Condition
+Table 10.11 EMP Matrix for Post-construction Phase on Socio-economic Condition